-At the same time it is clear on the one hand that due to the current fiscal constraints, direct budget contributions will be politically very difficult, and on the other, that it will not be possible to set up the sort of innovative international financing mechanisms that have been suggested in this context - such as permit auctions for the international aviation and maritime sectors, or a financial transaction levy - in time for Durban.
+It is also clear, on the one hand, that due to the current fiscal constraints, direct budget contributions will be politically very difficult, and on the other, that it will not be possible to set up the sort of innovative international financing mechanisms that have been suggested in this context - such as permit auctions for the international aviation and maritime sectors, or a financial transaction levy - in time for Durban.
+In particular, the current ICAO (International Civil Aviation Organization) timetable would suggest that 2015 is the earliest possible date for a comprehensive aviation measure to begin, even if political obstacles can be overcome.
+Accordingly, although mitigation of aviation emissions is a desirable goal, this brief does not discuss the ICAO negotiations further.
+At the same time it has been clear, at least since the setting up of the Global Fund for Malaria and HIV/Aids, that up-front pledges help expedite the process of setting up a fund considerably.